mojaloop/mojaloop/contribute/README-Template.md

 ## API

-(If the API is short, summarize it here; otherwise, link a separate page with the API docs or explain how to build the API docs from the repo.)
+(If the API is short, summarize it here.
+Otherwise, link a separate page with the API docs or explain how to build the API docs from the repo.)

 ## Logging